Grokzen/docker-redis-cluster/README.md

 # Usage

-This git repo is using `pyinvoke` to pull, build, push docker images.
+This git repo is using `invoke` to pull, build, push docker images.
 You can use it to build your own images if you like.

 The invoke scripts in this repo is written only for python 3.7 and above

-Install `pyinvoke` with `pip install invoke`.
+Install `invoke` with `pip install invoke`.

 This script will run `N num of cpu - 1` parralell tasks based on your version input.

 To see available commands run `invoke -l` in the root folder of this repo.
 Example

 ```
-(tmp-615229a94c330b9) ➜  docker-redis-cluster git:(pyinvoke) ✗ invoke -l
+(tmp-615229a94c330b9) ➜  docker-redis-cluster git:(invoke) ✗ invoke -l
 "Configured multiprocess pool size: 3
 Available tasks:

   build
+  list
   pull
   push
 ```